SysBioChalmers/BayesianGEM/README.md

 Since Bayesian approach is computational expsensive, all scripts except ones for visualizaiton have to be done with a computer cluster.
 Those scripts have been designed for parallel computation.
 The SMC-ABC approach takes around 3-5 days on a compute node with 32 cores (Intel Xeon Gold 6130 CPU).
 All visualization scripts take sveral seconds or minutes on a normal PC.

 #### Reproduce the figures
+(1) Clone this repository.
+(2) Install all required packages.
-The pre-computed results are available on Zenodo (https://zenodo.org/record/3686996#.XoRMCtP7RhE).
+(2) Download the pre-computed results from Zenodo (https://zenodo.org/record/3686996#.XoRMCtP7RhE).
 Download the `results.tar.gz` file to the current directory and uncompress with
 ```
 tar -xzvf results.tar.gz
 ```